Driving With Macular Degeneration

 Many patients with vision loss due to AMD can continue to drive with the help of low vision aids.
 Whether this is possible for you depends on many factors, such as the severity of your vision loss and the local DMV driving laws in your region.

-If you feel that your vision prevents you from driving safely and you fear losing your driver’s license, contact to assess your vision and your visual needs.
+If you feel that your vision prevents you from driving safely and you fear losing your driver’s license, contact an IALVS low vision eye doctor to assess your vision and your visual needs.
 Low vision optometrists have a thorough knowledge of the vision requirements of the DMV in your area, and can fit you with custom vision aids and devices that may enable you to drive safely.

 Low Vision Optometrists Help AMD Patients to Drive